What to Wear in Venice and What to Pack

 - No see-through or spaghetti-strap tops

-Winter (December to February) in Venice is quite cold and rainy, and occasionally it can even snow there.
+Winter (December to February) in Venice is quite cold, humid and rainy, and occasionally it can even snow there.
 So make sure to pack a hat, gloves, scarf, coat, and sturdy and warm shoes.
-When packing, remember that if you’re visiting somewhere inside, you’ll need to undress so that you don’t feel too hot.
+The humidity can make it feel colder than it actually is, especially when you’re near the canals.

 Summer is hot and humid with tons of mosquitoes.
-It’s a good idea to wear light clothing – shorts and dresses are ok.
-Just remember that you need to cover up when visiting a church.
+It’s a good idea to wear light clothing like light jacket, layers, and comfortable shoes.
+It’s also a good idea to bring an umbrella or light rain jacket, as weather can change quickly.
+You should also remember that you need to cover up when visiting a church.
 Don’t forget a swimsuit for the lido!

 Don’t take a rolling suitcase with you.